PayneLab/SingleCellTMTQualityControl/data.md

 data\PNNL TMT SC\proteinGroups_PNNL_TMT_SC_Chip1.txt<br />

 #### The first column is the IDs.
 Later reporter intensities are identified.
-These intensities are saved saved in idividual files below, for readability.
+These intensities are saved in idividual files below, for readability.
 Each of these represents a separate TMT run.
 In our figures we use the run from row A on Chip 1.
 Note that separating the data into these tables is not necessary but was done for clarity.

 data\PNNL TMT SC\proteinGroups_PNNL_TMT_SC_Chip1_A.txt<br />
 data\PNNL TMT SC\proteinGroups_PNNL_TMT_SC_Chip1_B.txt<br />